-Similar in texture to snickerdoodle cookies and inspired by homemade caramel apples, caramel apple spice thumbprints are completely irresistible.
+Similar to snickerdoodle cookies and inspired by homemade caramel apples, caramel apple spice thumbprints are completely irresistible.
 These fall cookies are filled with homemade caramel and spiced with cinnamon, cardamom, and nutmeg.

 Let’s kick today off with a cookie inspired by homemade caramel apples.
 These aren’t shortbread cookies– you know the dense crumbly melt-in-your-mouth shortbread texture?
-I actually have a shortbread thumbprint cookie recipe in Sally’s Cookie Addiction for you.
+Not that!
 Today’s thumbprint cookie, rather, is similar to a snickerdoodle cookie.
 Snickerdoodles paired with apple spice and caramel.
 Is there a better cookie trio?
-Dare you to name one.
+I dare you to name one.

 Why You’ll Love These Thumbprint Cookies